ladiesoflandsat/LOLManuscriptMonday/README.md

 # LOLManuscriptMonday

 This repo is to hold the links to the Ladies of Landsat Manuscript Monday series.

-Manuscript Monday is a weekly Twitter series featuring recently published, cutting-edge remote sensing research led by gender minorities.
+Manuscript Monday is a weekly Twitter series featuring recently published, cutting-edge research led by gender minorities in the field of remote sensing.

 <p align="center">
   <img width="300" height="300" src="lol.jpg?w=300&h=300">